-The park is located approximately 42 km northwest of Clinton.
-It is easily accessible via Highway 97 to approximately 8 km north of Clinton, and then via gravel road for a distance of about 34 km.
-For map information, please refer to topographical map number: 1:50,000 92P/15.
+The park is located approximately 42km northwest of Clinton.
+It is easily accessible via Highway 97 by travelling 8km north of Clinton, and then via gravel road for a distance of about 34km.

-Any maps listed are for information only - they may not represent legal boundaries and should not be used for navigation.
+Any maps listed are for information only as they may not represent legal boundaries and should not be used for navigation.

 G & P Kleenery Ltd

 The park’s rolling landscape was formed by debris left long ago by glaciers.
 Situated on the southern edge of the Fraser Plateau, it was formed from lava flows some five to ten million years ago.
 The glacial eskers here are remnants of the last ice age left a landscape of small lakes and ponds.
 Eskers are formed when melted water rivers transport gravel and silt underneath glaciers.
 Tunnels near the base of retreating glaciers fill with transported sediments that remain as sandy or gravelly ridges as the glacier melts away.

 The area has been witness to much of the region’s history.
 The first people to occupy the plateau were the Salish First Nations.
 They lived by hunting, fishing, and gathering edible plants.
 For most of the year the group was nomadic, spending the warmer months scouring the countryside for food.
 Winter villages, however, were semi-permanent.
 The Salish nomadic way of life did not survive the influx of settlers.
 For the last 100 years, the area has been used for cattle ranching.